Sqooba/scala-timeseries-lib/README.md

   - updatable timeseries (ala immutable collection, or mutable collection style)
   - compression (at least for strict equality)
   - slicing
+  - check if sorting of sequences for merges is required/efficient
   - decent tests for non-trivial merge operators